DataDog/integrations-core/docs/developer/guidelines/dashboards.md

 4. Group titles should be title case.
 Widget titles should be sentence case.

-5. If you’re showing a legend, make sure the aliases are easy to understand
+5. If you’re showing a legend, make sure the aliases are easy to understand.

 6. Graph titles should summarize the queried metric.
 Do not indicate the unit in the graph title because unit types are displayed automatically from metadata.
 An exception to this is if the calculation of the query represents a different type of unit.

 ### QA

 1. Always check a dashboard at 1280px wide and 2560px wide to see how it looks on a smaller laptop and a larger monitor.
-The most common screen widths for dashboards are 1920, 1680, 1440, 2560, and 1280px respectively.
-They make up more than half of all dashboard page views combined.
+The most common screen widths for dashboards are 1920, 1680, 1440, 2560, and 1280px, making up more than half of all dashboard page views combined.

 ![QA at different widths](https://raw.githubusercontent.com/DataDog/integrations-core/master/docs/developer/assets/images/qa_widths.png)